emmartins/quickstart/payment-cdi-event/README.md

 What is it?
 -----------

-This quickstart demonstrates how to use *CDI 1.0 Events* in  *JBoss Enterprise Application Platform 6* or *JBoss WildFly*.
+This quickstart demonstrates how to use *CDI 1.0 Events* in  *JBoss WildFly*.

 The JSF front-end client allows you to create both credit and debit operation events.